lsirse/Data-Science-Portfolio/README.md

 	- __Spark__

-		- [Finding pairs of words in Wikipedia dump](#): To be documented properly by 20 of August, 2018
+		- [Finding Pairs of Words in Wikipedia Dump](https://github.com/lsirse/Data-Science-Portfolio/blob/master/Big%20Data%20Micro%20Projects/spark_pairs.ipynb): To be documented properly by 20 of August, 2018

 		- [BFS in Spark](#): To be documented properly by 20 of August, 2018

 	- __MapReduce__

-		- [Calculating tfidf in MapReduce](#): To be documented properly by 20 of August, 2018
+		- [Calculating Tfidf in MapReduce](https://github.com/lsirse/Data-Science-Portfolio/blob/master/Big%20Data%20Micro%20Projects/tfidf_mapreduce.ipynb): To be documented properly by 20 of August, 2018

 If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, feel free to contact me.